rigetti/quil-rs/CONTRIBUTING.md

 To build and test all parts of `quil-rs` and `quil-py`, you'll need a [Rust tool chain][rust-tooling] and [Python 3.10+][python-tooling].
-Many of this repository's development tasks have been simplified using [`cargo-make`][], which you can install via `Cargo`:
+Many of this repository's development tasks have been simplified using [`cargo-make`][], which you can install via Cargo:

 ```sh
 cargo install --locked cargo-make